-- Use the selector or the arrow buttons on the controller to select the desired icon and to navigate between the different displays (that you access after selecting an icon). - · Use the ENTER button to confirm the selection. - · Use the ESC button to exit the selection.
+- Use the buttons on the sides of the controller display to select the desired icon and to navigate between the different displays (that you access after selecting an icon). - · Use the ENTER button to confirm the selection. - · Use the ESC button to exit the selection.